happy-dude/dotfiles/README.md

 Stan's dotfiles
 ===============

-Version controlled dot configuration files for (currently) vim and tmux.
+Version controlled dot configuration files for (currently) vim, tmux, and iptables.
-Zshell and xmonad configurations will be developed and merged in.
+Zshell, Xmonad, and Bash configurations will be developed soon (hopefully).
 Hopefully, I make a conscious effort to also make the configurations cross platform for Linux, Windows, and OS X.

 Installation
 ------------

 To install the configuration, just execute the install script (yet to be written).

-Since I have not written it yet, I think I'll call it linkify.sh or something like that...
+Since I have not written it yet, I think I'll call it `linkify.sh` or something like that...
 After all, all installation entails is just the linking of the files to the right places.